Storm & Hail Damage Roof Repair in Fort Worth

 Emergency Tarp / Secure

-If you have active water entry, we deploy an emergency tarp same-day.
-Documentation begins immediately — photos, measurements, interior inspection if needed.
+If water is getting in, we get a tarp on the same day.
+Documentation starts immediately — photos, measurements, interior check if needed.

 Full Damage Report

-Licensed contractor produces a detailed impact count, photos, and written estimate in the format Texas adjusters use.
-This is your documentation weapon.
+A licensed contractor produces a detailed impact count with photos and a written estimate in the exact format Texas adjusters are trained to evaluate.
+This is your leverage.

 Adjuster Coordination

-We meet your insurance adjuster on-site, walk the roof together, and flag every impact point and related damage.
-Supplements are filed if the initial scope is incomplete.
+We meet your adjuster on-site, walk the roof together, and point out every impact point and related damage they'd otherwise miss.
+Supplements get filed if the initial scope comes up short.

 Repair or Replacement

-Once your claim is approved, permitted work begins.
-Most insurance-funded replacements complete within one to two days with full manufacturer warranty.
+Once the claim is approved, permitted work starts.
+Most insurance-funded replacements finish in one to two days with a full manufacturer warranty.

 Storm Damage FAQ — Fort Worth